 Thinly sliced beef, fried until crispy, and coated in a sweet and slightly spicy garlic and ginger sauce; 30 Minute Ginger Beef is an inexpensive dinner the whole family will love!
+Get ready, Dear Reader, because this is one of my most popular and loved recipes!

 30 MINUTE GINGER BEEF

 This particular beef recipe has been one of the most popular recipes here at Lord Byron’s Kitchen since it was originally published in early 2017.
 No matter how popular though, there were many readers who struggled to get it just right.
-Today, I’m updated the recipe with new photos and better cooking instructions.
+Today, I updated the recipe with new photos and better cooking instructions.
 I’m hoping that this will help you to achieve the best possible 30 Minute Ginger Beef at home.
-No more takeout orders needed!
+No more takeout orders are needed!

 Every year, I share my Top 10 Recipes with you and I think this one has been on every list since I first shared the recipe with you, Dear Reader.
-It is an easy recipe which requires almost no kitchen skill.
+It is an easy recipe which requires almost no kitchen skills.
 You can use cheap cuts of meat, which makes this recipe great for families on a budget.
 And, to be honest, you really don’t need that much of it to go a long way.

 I did mention in the blurb at the top that this recipe is slightly spicy.
 You can completely control the spice level to suit the needs of your family.
-In our home, McKenna and I are the only two who will eat meat, and fortunately, we both love spicy foods, so I always at extra.
+In our home, McKenna and I are the only two who will eat meat, and fortunately, we both love spicy foods, so I always add extra.
 So, either omit the dried chili flakes completely or add more.
 It’s up to you.

 Make your own online recipe box!